fortu038/Recipe_Site/README.md

 The created website acts as recipe site where users can log in and post and view their and other users recipes.

-## License

-Please refer to LICENSE.md in the repo

 ## Links

 GitHub Repo Link: https://github.com/fortu038/Recipe_Site